#Vote4Kids

 We all must unite and stand up for children's environmental health.

 Elections change the course of our children's lives forever.
 All children deserve clean air and water, safe food, toys and products, stable climates, and healthy environments in which to live, learn, play, and work.
-Make your voice heard in the 2022 elections to ensure that political leaders at all levels of government place the health of children, the health of our environment, and health equity at the center of all decision making, especially now as the COVID-19 pandemic continues to cause physical, economic, and mental health hardship to families across the country.
+Make your voice heard in the 2024 elections to ensure that political leaders at all levels of government place the health of children, the health of our environment, and health equity at the center of all decision making.

 Check out our Voter Guide for simple checklists to evaluate your local, state, and national candidates by their commitment to our children's health and to social and environmental justice.
 As you go to the polls, think about the following 6 issues and consider where each candidate stands.